 Problem: Many conventional and widely used soil fumigants have been identified as being toxic and/or carcinogenic.
 As a result, acute and chronic exposure risks exist for agricultural workers and communities near fumigation sites.
 Project overview: Biosolarization is a potential alternative to toxic soil fumigation and is less damaging to health and the environment.
 Instead of toxic conventional pesticides, biosolarization uses solar heating and microbial activity to create soil conditions that are lethal to many pests but relatively safe for humans.
 This project tests whether biosolarization is an effective fumigation substitute in the context of western agriculture, which entails controlling major western agricultural soil pests in western specialty crops.
 Progress to date: Experiments were conducted to examine biosolarization in California agriculture and address barriers to adoption for biosolarization.
 This entailed using major sources of residual biomass in the state, such as hulls and shells from almond processing, as soil amendments to trigger production of natural biopesticides and other pest-inactivating conditions during biosolarization.
 Following field trials in 2017 that demonstrated control of soil pests immediately following biosolarization, ongoing monitoring of field sites has shown long-term benefits to soil health associated with biosolarization including persistent pest suppression and elevated plant nutrient content.
-Specifically, biosolarization has guarded against reinfestation by harmful nematodes while promoting increased levels of plant nutrients in treated soils.
-Data from almond trees grown in biosolarized soils indicated that trees required time to adapt to treated soils before the growth rate improved.
-As a result, studies were conducted to examine strategies for decreasing the remediation time for soils following biosolarization.
-The amount and particle size of almond hulls and shells incorporated into the soil ahead of biosolarization were identified as key factors for controlling the remediation time.
-Furthermore, experiments have captured and profiled volatile compounds released during biosolarization to identify those that may contribute to pest inactivation and to gauge the relative exposure risk for workers near biosolarized fields.
-Volatile fatty acid and ketone compounds were prominent, with some identified compounds being known biopesticides.
-All detected volatile compounds with defined exposure limits were measured at levels far below those limits, indicating minimal safety risk for agricultural workers-in contrast to the much greater toxicity of conventional soil fumigants.
+Specifically, biosolarization guarded against reinfestation by harmful nematodes for approximately two years while promoting increased levels of plant nutrients in treated soils; by four+ years post-treatment, soil pest and nutrient properties in biosolarized and untreated soils became more similar.
+However, ongoing monitoring of soil and almond tree properties at the trial site have shown that certain varieties of almond trees in biosolarized soils exhibit greater trunk diameters and greener canopies than those grown in untreated soils.
+These are indicators of increased vigor that may lead to improved yield.
 Industry engagement continues to be an integral element of this project.
-To further expand the applicability of biosolarization in western agriculture, new regional sources of compatible organic matter soil amendments were explored.
-Residues from commercial onion processing showed promise for effective pest control in early laboratory studies that simulate biosolarization in soil bioreactors.
+To further expand the applicability of biosolarization in western agriculture, new regional sources of compatible organic matter soil amendments continue to be explored.
+Residues from commercial onion processing have proven to be effective in laboratory pest control studies by yielding high levels of biopesticides and phytoparasite control during biosolarization.
 Across all aspects the project, direct collaboration with commercial growers and food processors, presentations at industry events, and publication of articles in agricultural trade journals were used to increase grower awareness and promote adoption of biosolarization.
 Ergonomic and Biomechanical Evaluation of Mechanical and Robotic Strawberry Harvest-Aids Fadi Fathallah, PhD, College of Engineering and College of Agricultural and Environmental Science, UC Davis